 There’s also usually someone available to receive or sign for the package when delivering commercial.
 Carriers likely can deliver on the first attempt and won’t have to return the package to a hub.

 As an eCommerce merchant, you are likely paying a residential surcharge every time your customer has a shipment delivered to their residence.

 Here are a few ways you can avoid this:

 - Integrate a way for customers to pick up their packages.
-UPS Access Points are conveniently located and secure.
+Retailers that participate in the FedEx Hold at Location program give their customers access to conveniently located and secure pickup locations like grocery stores.
 They also often offer later pickup hours and can help you avoid paying or passing along the residential surcharge to your customers.

 - Incentivize the customer to enter a business address.
 Offer your customers a discount or faster shipping if they do so.

 - Ask the carrier to waive the fee during your annual negotiation.
 Go in armed with your shipping costs.
 If you are a loyal customer who uses one carrier for all your small package deliveries, they may waive this fee in order to retain your business.